Antarctica Photo Safari 2020

 Every year Guts make his pilgrimage to the “White Desert” leading some lucky clients on the adventure of a lifetime and returns each time with amazing tales (and images) of the spectacular wildlife and unbelievable vistas.
 Following these trips Guts feels confident that he can now lead the ultimate photographic safari to all his favourite places on a very special itinerary accompanied but some of our regular photographic hosts.

-We chart a south-easterly course bound for South Georgia.
+We chart a southeasterly course bound for South Georgia.
 The seabirds once again join us in the Southern Ocean.
 Our educational presentations continue and are always popular.
 History is a key theme of this voyage and the epic story of Sir Ernest Shackleton and the HMS Endurance expedition is central to any trip to South Georgia.
-You will pick up some valuable tips from our onboard Pangolin photo guides, learning about image composition, the subtle polar light and all the basics of good camera craft.
-We will also learn about Polar conservation – a theme particularly close to the hearts of our One Ocean Expeditions’ guides and crew.
+Perhaps you will pick up some valuable tips from our onboard photographic guide, learning about image composition, the subtle polar light and all the basics of good camera craft.
+We will also learn about polar conservation – a theme particularly close to the hearts of our One Ocean Expeditions’ guides and crew.

 South Georgia has often been called the ‘Serengeti of the Southern Ocean’ – and as we approach the deep bays of this rugged, rocky outcrop, you will begin to see why.
 Launching the Zodiacs we begin our exploration of the island, in the vicinity of Elsehul Bay.
 Large numbers of fur seals and the much larger elephant seal will line the dark sand beaches.
 Living in the tussock grass, king penguins and their chicks may number up to 100,000 birds in some locations, including Salisbury Plain, St Andrews Bay and Gold Harbour.